Victoria (dinosaur)

 Victoria is a specimen of the species Tyrannosaurus rex recognized for its well-preserved and nearly complete skeleton, making it the second most complete T. rex finds in recent history.
 Victoria got her name in the lab in Victoria, British Columbia, where it was studied and restored.

-Victoria was unearthed outside Faith, South Dakota, in 2013 in over eight months by researchers.
+Victoria was unearthed outside Faith, South Dakota, in 2013 over eight months by researchers.
 She was prepared and restored by the team at Pangea Fossils in Victoria, British Columbia.

 Victoria is estimated at the age of around 18–25 at the time of her death 65 million years ago.
 Her skeleton includes approximately 199 bones and nearly complete skull, accounting for about 65% of the total skeleton, making her the second most complete T. rex skeleton discovered to date (behind “Sue” for completeness).
 Victoria stands as one of the largest T.rex’s mounted in the world at 40 feet in length and was estimated to be approximately 10.5 tons or 21,000 lbs. at death.

 Heinrich Mallison, Victoria’s lead paleontologist and researcher at the Center of Natural History, Hamburg University said, “The discovery of Victoria has provided the paleontological community with a tremendous amount of new information.
 The various insights gleaned from her unique and groundbreaking pathologies will be the subject of research for years to come” and “From a bite on her jaw that led to an unusually widespread infection to an absorbed tooth in the maxilla, it is clear she overcame many rivalries and injuries in the struggle to survive as an apex predator.”